Satyazit-kumar/Data-Analysis-using-Excel/README.md

 11.New customers present a significant revenue opportunity, particularly in urban regions.
 12.Enhance the online purchasing experience, as a significant portion of transactions occurs online.
 13. Premium brands contribute significantly to total revenue.
 14. The top 10 customers account for a notable portion of total transaction value.

+          **This project is part of an academic submission and is for educational purposes only.**